 The eight villages of the Three Valleys area are packed with après options.
 Start at the Rond Point, known as the Ronnie, up on the main piste in Méribel.
 Great live music, a sunny terrace and a decent menu all day keep it popular all winter.
 Don’t miss Ronnie Loves Music, their music festival with well-known DJs, live bands and a big-air competition out on the piste.
 If you don’t want the night to end, ski down into town and seek out Jacks Bar, a local favourite with free pool and live music to keep your feet moving into the early hours.

-Méribel’s higher-altitude and slightly cheaper cousin Val Thorens packs its own après punch.
-Head to 360 Bar for smoke machines, lasers and dancing around on tables.
+Méribel’s higher-altitude and slightly cheaper cousin, Val Thorens, packs its own après punch.
+Head to 360 Bar for smoke machines, lasers and dancing on tables.
 Keep your wits about you for the ski back into town, where there are loads of places to pit stop for a quick meal before carrying on.
-Don’t miss The Frog and Roast Beef, which styles itself as a typical English pub and claims to be the highest in Europe.
+Don’t miss The Frog and Roast Beef, which styles itself as a typical English pub and claims to be the highest pub in Europe.

 Les Deux Alpes